defold/doc/docs/zh/manuals/physics.md

 ---
-title: Defold 中的物理
+title: Physics in Defold
-brief: Defold 包含 2D 和 3D 物理引擎. 它们可以用来模拟牛顿物理学碰撞对象之间的交互. 本教程介绍了其工作方法.
+brief: Defold includes physics engines for 2D and 3D.
+They allow you to simulate Newtonian physics interactions between different types of collision objects.
+This manual explains how this works.
 ---

 # Physics